aadarshkumar03/NareshIT/Function/README.md

 - Special Functions
      1. filter() with Normal and Anonymous Function
      2. map() with Normal and Anonymous Function
-     3. reduce() with Normal and Anonymous
+     3. reduce() with Normal and Anonymous Function.